Ch1ll3r/Alfred-Workflow-Keyboard-Input/README.md

 # Alfred-Workflow-Keyboard-Input
 This is an Alfred Workflow to paste any string as it would be typed in using a keyboard

+## Installation
+Add the workflow to your personal Alfred

+## How to Use
+1. Move your cursor to the desired destination where the string should be typed in
+2. Open Alfred and enter the keyword "type".
+Everything after the keyword will be typed by alfred.